 - Two Men and a Truck, a moving franchise, offers veterans a 15 percent discount in their startup fees.

 - FASTSIGNS is a sign and visual graphics franchise that provides veterans with a 50 percent reduction in their franchise fee.

 - MaidPro is a cleaning franchise that offers a $3,000 discount on investment fees, direct financing and financing assistance, as well as a $100 monthly invoice credit for the life of your franchise agreement.

-- CruisePlanners is also a home based travel agency which offers 25 percent off of their initial franchise fee, a $200 marketing credit, and free training for a co-owner or associate.
+- CruisePlanners is also a home-based travel agency that offers 25 percent off of their initial franchise fee, a $200 marketing credit, and free training for a co-owner or associate.

 - Payroll Vault is a payroll services company that gives veterans 10 percent off of their initial franchise fee.

 - Wild Birds Unlimited is #1, largest and most recognized source for backyard bird feeding and nature related products in North America.